Integration Patterns

 showResources: true,

-resources: result.crisis_resources
+resources: result.resources

 });